pderichs/kalkulator/README.md

 # DONE

+- REFA: pens and brushes and some scroll related functions are duplicated atm
 - BUG: Cell content should not be drawn outside of cells
 - BUG: Hide scrollbars from header controls
 - BUG: Scrolling to the outer left crashes app